 Help us tell our story and preserve our past for future generations.

-The Historic Thompson House Museum is OPEN
+The Historic Thompson House Museum is open by appointment only

 What is the Thompson House?

 The Thompson House is a 130 year old Victorian mansion that was lived in continuously by the Thompson family until the 1960s.
 When they moved out, they left all of the furniture, housewares, décor and personal belongings of the house’s original inhabitant; their Great Aunt Hattie Thompson-Holland.

 The house remained in the possession of the Thompson Family until the property it sat on was sold.
 The Town of Carbondale was gifted the house and several acres by the property developer, and the items inside the house were gifted to the Carbondale Historical Society by the Thompson Family.

 The Thompson House is now a museum and is on the national register of historic houses.
 It is unique among house museums in that, rather than the furnishings and décor coming from various donors or purchases, this house contains the belongings of its original occupants.